 Non Owner FR44 Insurance

-You can buy a non-owners insurance policy without an SR22 or FR44 filing.
-Sometimes people who don’t own a vehicle buy non-owners insurance to avoid out-of-pocket expenses if they cause an accident.
+You can buy a non-owner insurance policy without an SR22 or FR44 filing.
+Sometimes, people who don’t own a vehicle buy non-owners insurance to avoid out-of-pocket expenses if they cause an accident.
 If you’re at fault in an accident while driving a borrowed car, it’s wise to have liability insurance coverage.
-Non-owner insurance coverage is not a substitute for the insurance a vehicle owner has; it supplements the insurance on the vehicle if needed.
-Carrying non-owner insurance also provides evidence of continuous coverage, which shows that the person is financially responsible.
+Non-owner insurance coverage is not a substitute for a vehicle owner’s insurance; it supplements the insurance on the vehicle if needed.
+Carrying non-owner insurance also provides evidence of continuous coverage, showing the person is financially responsible.

 In North Carolina, the state requires drivers to purchase North Carolina non owner insurance to obtain a new driver’s license.

 More About Auto Insurance for Non-Owners

 The articles below outline additional information related to this topic: